-The 2021 budget contemplates continued expenditures from the 2017 Texas Water Development Board Bonds for the Capital Improvement Plan.
-Water and wastewater rates are largely unchanged for fiscal year 2021 except for a \$7 per month increase in the water base rate.
+The 2022 budget contemplates continued expenditures from the 2017 Texas Water Development Board Bonds for the Capital Improvement Plan.
+Water and wastewater rates are largely unchanged for fiscal year 2022.
 Aside from the construction, the District expects no major changes to services or operations.
-Rapid development in the area continues to put demands on the District's system and for more water sources.
+Rapid development in the area continues to put demands on the District's system.